Josh And Anna Duggar Expecting Fifth Baby, Say ‘Beauty Comes From Ashes’

 — Robin (@lynnrobinrobin) March 18, 2017

-Now 28-years-old, Anna Duggar is expecting her fifth baby with hubby Josh, reports People.
+Now 28 years old, Anna Duggar is expecting her fifth baby with hubby Josh, reports People.
 The news comes at a time when rumors of the couple’s impending divorce (due to Josh’s infidelity and admission that he molested his younger sisters and a neighbor girl as a teen) have had to be repeatedly debunked.

 Josh and Anna married on September 26, 2008.
 Both from incredibly religious families, the pair’s first kiss was shared after they exchanged vows, and the world would later watch as their wedding was featured on the Duggar family reality show in 2009.
 Like Josh Duggar’s famously fertile mom and dad, the newlyweds vowed to leave their family planning and the number of children they would have “up to God.”